linode/docs/docs/products/tools/marketplace/guides/apache-cassandra-cluster/index.md

 - **Cassandra Database User:** Enter your database super username for the Cassandra cluster.

 - **Number of clients connecting to Cassandra:** The number of clients that will be connecting to the cluster.
 The application will create SSL certificates for your clients that need to connect to the cluster.
-The number of clients should be an interger equal or greater than 1.
+The number of clients should be an integer equal or greater than 1.

 - **Cassandra cluster size:** The size of the Cassandra cluster